Our 2030 Goal:

 - Celebrate and support early learning teachers.

-- Expand Help Me Grow, a parent resource to identify behavioral or developmental concerns and seek early intervention before children enter school.
+- Expand Help Me Grow, a parent resource to identify behavioral concerns or developmental delays and seek early intervention before children enter school.

 The Movement is spearheading this effort, but change will happen on the ground in communities.
 If you know of a great initiative in your community contact us at info[at]childrensmovementflorida.org with the subject heading “K-Readiness 2030.”